Home Owners' Associations

-The HOA itself usually is handled by an outside property management group, but the governing board is made up of homeowners in the neighborhood.
+The HOA itself is usually handled by an outside property management group or HOA management company, but the governing board of directors is made up of homeowners in the neighborhood.
 Newly proposed rules, changes, and expenditures typically must clear a vote by HOA board members.
 These rules are grouped as:

 Disputes between the HOA and homeowners are actually quite common, mostly related to monthly dues.
-Since HOAs are required to keep a certain amount of money tucked away in reserves, in case an expensive need should arise, they may raise the monthly dues if the funds go below that level; and rate hikes or special assessments are never popular.
+HOAs are required to keep a certain amount of money tucked away in reserves, in case an expensive need should arise.
+They may raise the monthly dues if the funds go below that level.
+Rate hikes or special assessments are never popular.
 Some homeowners may feel as if the HOA's rules are too invasive and balk at fines for things like cars in the driveway or loud music.

-But just as often, disputes involving HOAs stem from misunderstandings or failure to know the rules.
+Often, disputes involving HOAs stem from misunderstandings or failure to know the rules.
 It's best to work out these disputes by talking them out reasonably between neighbors.
 The HOA community can save money by remaining amicable rather than filing lawsuits or creating additional problems out of frustration or protest.

 What HOAs Typically Regulate